royerlab/ultrack-atini-2025/tutorial/installation.md

 2. We use an environment to encapsulate the Python tools used for this workshop.
    This ensures that the requirements for this workshop do not interfere with your other Python projects.
-To create the environment with tutorial's dependencies (Python 3.12, ultrack, napari and other) in it, enter the following command:
+To create the environment with tutorial's dependencies (Python 3.11, ultrack, napari and other) in it, enter the following command:

     ```bash
-    conda env create --file environment.yml
+    conda create -n ultrack-atini python=3.11
+    pip install -r requirements.txt
     ```

 3. Once the environment setup has finished, activate the environment: